pasqal-io/pasqal-cloud/README.md

 ```

 You can also choose to run your batch on an emulator using the optional argument `emulator`.
-For using a basic single-threaded QPU emulator that can go up to 10 qubits, you can specify the "EMU_FREE" emulator.
+For using a basic single-threaded QPU emulator that can go up to 10 qubits, you can specify the "EMU_FREE" emulator:

 ```python
 from pasqal_cloud.device import EmulatorType